xzjia/guideline/source_en/ImplementationAtEachLayer/index.rst

    ApplicationLayer
    CreateProject

-For the definition of layers, refer to  :doc:`Application Layering <../Overview/ApplicationLayering>` .
+For the definition of layers, refer to

 .. raw:: latex